 Transversus abdominis is mainly supplied by the terminal branches of the lower five intercostal nerves and the subcostal nerve, that arise from the lower six thoracic spinal nerves (T7-T12).
 Additionally, the iliohypogastric and ilioinguinal nerves (L1) contribute to the nervous supply of this muscle.

-- Lower posterior intercostal arteries, arising from the supreme intercostal artery, a branch of the costocervical trunk of the subclavian artery.
+- Lower posterior intercostal arteries, arising from the descending thoracic aorta.

 - Subcostal arteries, given off by the descending thoracic aorta.